Llanymynech: Llanymynech Football Club

 A football club was formed in the village as far back as May 1858 in a field near Glanverniew House on the English side of the border.
 There is no further mention of a football club in the village until November 1879 when a club was formed following a meeting at the school room.

-Llanymynech Football Club was reformed in 2011.
-They currently compete in Salop Leisure League 1, into which they were elected in 2022.
+Llanymynech F.C. was reformed in 2011.
+They currently compete in Shropshire County Football League Division One, into which they were elected in 2022.
 They play their home games at Station Road on the English side of the village and play in a kit consisting of red shirt, red shorts and white- and red-hooped socks.